Several years ago, I received the following email (all spelling and grammar in the original):

 And let the Bible gymnastics begin.

-In Galatians 5:22-25, the Bible lists peace as one of the fruits of the Spirit:
+In Galatians 5:22-25, the Bible lists peace as one of the fruit of the Spirit:

 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.
 And they that are Christ’s have crucified the flesh with the affections and lusts.
 If we live in the Spirit, let us also walk in the Spirit.

-The fruit of the Spirit is — present tense.
-Christians are to demonstrate love, joy, PEACE, longsuffering, gentleness, goodness, faith, meekness, and temperance in their lives.
-How many Christians do you know who manifest these things in their lives?
+The fruit of the Spirit IS — present tense.
+True Christians® are to demonstrate love, joy, PEACE, longsuffering, gentleness, goodness, faith, meekness, and temperance in their lives.
+How many Christians do you know who manifest these things?
 Think of all your Christian Facebook friends.
 Do you associate them with the word peace?
 Remember, the fruit of the Spirit is the standard by which Christians are judged.
 How many Christians do you know who exude peace?
-The next time Donald Trump has a narcissistic pep rally, watch how attendees behave, and remember most of them claim to be followers of Jesus.
-The next time you read a story about Mexican or Latin American children being ripped away from their parents and housed in cages, just remember the people behind these actions profess to love Jesus.
-The next time the KKK or some other alt-right group holds a rally, just remember – these racists all believe that Jesus is their Lord and Savior.
+The next time Donald Trump has a narcissistic pep rally, watch how attendees behave and remember most of them claim to be followers of Jesus.
 Watch as sects and pastors engage in internecine warfare.
 Watch their attacks on fellow Christians and atheists alike.
 Listen to all the hateful, nasty, violent rhetoric, and just remember that these people say that they are followers of Jesus Christ, the Lord of Lords, King of Kings, and the almighty, wonderful Prince of Peace.

 To the letter writer I ask: where can I see this peace you talk about?
-I am sure it exists somewhere, but from my vantage point all I see is churches and pastors fighting over who has the “truth” and who is the authoritative earthly spokesman for God.
-Pope Francis recently said that capital punishment — without exception — is immoral, yet some American Catholic politicians rejected the Pontiff’s order and said they had a duty to kill convicted criminals.
+I am sure it exists somewhere, but from my vantage point, all I see are churches and pastors fighting over who has the “truth” and who is the authoritative earthly spokesman for God.
+Pope Francis said that capital punishment — without exception — is immoral, yet some American Catholic politicians rejected the Pontiff’s order and said governments have a duty to kill convicted criminals.
 Where’s this peace the letter writer talks about?
 There’s nothing peaceful about revenge killing, and that’s exactly what state-sponsored murder is.

 To the letter writer I say this: I am at peace with myself, my spouse, my family, and my neighbors.
 I am not an angry man, nor do I bear grudges.
 I do my best to practice what Paul said in Romans 12:18: